Really quick guide to VLAB

 If you require one, start up your VPN

-If you are not the UNSW campus and cannot use TigerVNC with port 5920 (see below), you will need to use a VPN to encrypt your session with VLAB for protection of your password and other sensitive information.
-UNSW provides a separate Virtual Private Network (VPN) service which you can use from outside of UNSW (i.e., off-campus).
-This may allow you to connect if none of the VNC server settings in the table below work for you where you are.
+If you are not on the UNSW Sydney campus and cannot use TigerVNC with port 5920 (see below), you will need to use a VPN (Virtual Private Network) to encrypt your VLAB session; for protection of your password and other sensitive information.
+UNSW provides a separate VPN service which you can use from outside of UNSW (i.e., off-campus).
+This may allow you to connect if none of the VNC server settings in the table below work for you.
 Visit:https://vpn.unsw.edu.au/

 Start the VNC client program

 Enter one of the VNC server selections from the table below

 In Apple computers, double click on the dmg file on your desktop and then double click on the viewer icon in the window which opens up.

 On Microsoft Windows, double click on the exe file.

 Enter the VNC server

 The VNC client program will want you to enter the VNC server to connect to.
 Use one of the entries from the "Server" column in this table.

 |vlab.cse.unsw.edu.au:5911||640 x 480||Works from inside UNSW only (or world wide with UNSW's VPN)|

 |vlab.cse.unsw.edu.au:5912||800 x 600||Works from inside UNSW only (or world wide with UNSW's VPN)|